 Let your local MP know that you support dying with dignity and their support will make a difference to who you'll vote for in the next election.

 Make a DONATion

 DWDWA depends a great deal on donations and bequests, which it can legally accept.
 These gifts help finance costs and enable us to continue our important work.
 DWDWA has recently achieved Deductible Gift Recipient status, so all donations are now tax deductible.

-- Do a bank deposit or electronic funds transfer to - DWDWA - BSB: 306-061, Account no: 4198239.
+- Do a bank deposit or electronic funds transfer to - DWDWA - BSB: 306-188, Account no: 0258370.
 Please include your name when depositing.
-Please contact us if your require a receipt.
+Please contact us if you require a receipt.

 One of the best ways to donate to DWDWA is to remember us in your Will.
 You can make a Bequest in your Will without making a new Will by signing a short Codicil.

 A Codicil is a simple legal form to make minor changes or additions to an existing Will.
 Once a Codicil has been signed and witnessed, it becomes part of the Will that it is amending.

 For more complex changes to your Will, it is much safer (and recommended) that you re-write your Will to ensure your intentions are clear.